lucasfcosta/blog/_posts/2018-10-18-TDD-is-not-about-tests.md

 By tackling work in smaller increments we reduce the size of the problems we have to solve and thus reduces the scope of the decisions we need to take.
 Decreasing the size and quantity of problems then helps us think more about what is the best solution for each one of them.

-We can apply this methodology to many other areas of software engineering and, in fact, it is.
+We can apply this methodology to many other areas of software engineering and, in fact, it already has been.
 If you take a look at what we do with stories on agile methodologies by breaking them down into multiple tasks you will see that in fact, we're just reducing the size and the scope of the problems we're trying to solve so that we can solve them better.

 **Test-driven development is about making writing code an iterative process**.